Transmutation of $^{16}$O and $^{20}$Ne at the Large Hadron Collider: Results

 \section{Results}

-Our main result is presented in Fig.~\ref{fig:oxygentransmutation}, which displays the cross-section of all isotopes with lifetime bigger than $1\,$s produced in \oooo{} collisions as a function of their momentum.
+Our main result is presented in Fig.~\ref{fig:oxygentransmutation}, which displays the cross-section of all isotopes with lifetime bigger than $1\,$s produced in \oooo{} and \nene{} collisions as a function of their momentum.
 Here we took $\delta p$ to be the difference in momentum with respect to the momentum needed for that isotope to circulate in the LHC beam.
+There is a clear peak of protons ($^{1}$H, mostly spectator nucleons) with a relatively small momentum spread that is caused by their Fermi momentum.
+These protons should have had half their momentum to keep circulating since their charge over mass ratio is double that of \oo{}.
+The peak is hence is located around -50\%.

 Most of the isotopes will not circulate as currently the optics are foreseen to only allow a deviation of 0.034\% of the canonical momentum \cite{LPCpresentation}\@.
 Integrating this leads to the circulating isotope production cross-sections, which are dominated by $^{4}$He.
 Since the cross-sections are fairly flat around $\delta p=0$ a change in optics will simply rescale the cross-sections circulating in the beam.